awsdocs/amazon-opensearch-service-developer-guide/doc_source/managedomains-dedicatedmasternodes.md

 ## Choosing the number of dedicated master nodes<a name="dedicatedmasternodes-number"></a>

-We recommend that you add **three** dedicated master nodes to each production OpenSearch Service domain\.
+We recommend that you use Multi\-AZ with Standby, which adds **three** dedicated master nodes to each production OpenSearch Service domain\.
+If you deploy with Multi\-AZ without Standby or single\-AZ, we still recommend three dedicated master nodes\.
 Never choose an even number of dedicated master nodes\.
 Consider the following when choosing the number of dedicated master nodes:
 + One dedicated master node is explicitly prohibited by OpenSearch Service because you have no backup in the event of a failure\.
 You receive a validation exception if you try to create a domain with only one dedicated master node\.
 + If you have two dedicated master nodes, your cluster doesn't have the necessary quorum of nodes to elect a new master node in the event of a failure\.